vilevy/Snake-2Players-Game/README.md

 # Snake 2 Players Game
 Based on the classical Snake Game.
 2 players control each snake and try to feed them with watermelons found at random positions.
-The winner is the one that makes the biggest score before dying.
+The winner is the one that makes the highest score before dying.

 ## How to Play
 ### Objective